carakan/dotfiles/README.md

 https://github.com/neovim/neovim/wiki/FAQ

-also, you can run `:CheckHealth` into your neovim to check the health of this dotfiles
+also, you can run `:checkhealth` into your neovim to check the health of this dotfiles

 - sometimes when install new versions of neovim or change plugins you need do a *Hard Reset*
 ```